 This bike converts well into a recreational mountain bike.
 It has a rear seat out for a rear rack, and two water bottle holders.
 In addition, he is also compatible with fenders, and has the characteristics of both adventure riding and leisure riding.
 It is hard not to like it.

 It’s not easy to get tired on a long 20-mile ride.
 And the 10-speed drivetrain is exactly what you need.

 If you want to travel by bike, it can support up to 20 pounds of weight in the back seat, so it is easy to take it to the campsite and go on an adventure with friends.

 The X-Caliber features an Alpha Gold aluminum frame.
 Trek’s unique technology, the lightweight aluminum alloy is continuously cold-pressed to a fixed thickness, making it more durable.

 This material allows engineers to better design and shape the tube according to your needs, and adjust the stiffness and adaptability of the tube accordingly.
 It’s designed this way to create a lighter, more responsive quality that’s ready to go with you anytime, anywhere.
 The frame reserves a large number of functional settings for competition use.

 This bike is available in a variety of specs and price options.
-The X-Caliber is available in 7 different frame sizes to provide a more suitable frame for riders of more heights and comes with a Dailed Fit system.
+The trek x caliber 7 frame size is available in 7 different options and comes with the Dailed Fit system.